12 Best Things to Do in Beautiful Lake Königssee, Bayern (2024)

 For the most serene experience, we found catching the first boat in the morning allowed for fewer crowds and stunning, undisturbed views.

 A spot on the right-hand side of the boat offered the best vantage point for photos.
 And is also the best position for hearing the Flugelhorn Echo.
-In the quiet of the early morning, we’ll never forget this moment.
+We’ll never forget this moment in the quiet of the early morning.
 The sound reverberating off the steep cliffs was truly mesmerising.

 Lake-konigssee-electric-boats with green treed mountains behind